Your Stripe Dashboard Is Not a Business Structure

 Most indie hackers set up their business structure the way they set up their tech stack: fast, functional, minimum viable.
 A Stripe Atlas LLC, a single bank account, maybe a bookkeeper for annual taxes.

-The LLC that was formed in Delaware or Wyoming for speed may not align with where the founder lives, where customers are located, or where the business actually operates.
-The single bank account that was simple to manage may become the sole financial rail for a business generating significant cross-border revenue — a risk the banking redundancy guide maps in detail.
-The Stripe account that processed initial payments may now be the single point of failure for the entire operation.
+That LLC formed in Delaware or Wyoming for speed?
+It may not align with where you live, where your customers are, or where the business actually operates.
+The single bank account might now be the only financial rail for a business generating real cross-border revenue (the banking redundancy guide maps why that's a problem).
+And the Stripe account that processed your first sale is now a single point of failure for everything.

-Each of these was the right decision at the time.
-The structural question is whether the assumptions behind those decisions still hold.
+Each of those was the right call at the time.
+The question is whether the assumptions behind them still hold.

-When revenue was $500/month, most structural questions were academic.
-Tax obligations were minimal, jurisdictional exposure was narrow, and the cost of a structural mistake was low relative to the time required to prevent it.
+At $500/month, structural questions are academic.
+Tax obligations are minimal, jurisdictional exposure is narrow, and the cost of a mistake barely justifies the time to prevent it.

 How does your structure score?